Ricardosgeral/relier/README.md

 First, you will see a *red* bar on the top of the screen.
 Wait (less than 5 seconds).
 That bar should then stay *green*.
 That means that all is working Ok.
 You can also see the local *IP address* of the server, which is useful in case you want to make a remote connection with *Putty*.
-If the server has no internet, then the following message is shown: `No internet connection`.
+If the server has no internet, then the following message is displayed: `No internet connection`.

 Touch anywhere to go the **Main menu** page.